boyga123d/ProjectNodejs/Readme.md

 USING NPM I FOR INSTALL
-USING NPM START or NODE . ( NODE app.js )
+USING NPM START or NODE . ( NODE app.js ) for run